-On October 5, 2012, we entered into a sales agreement pursuant to which we sold shares of our common stock having an aggregate offering price of approximately \$30.0 million through an "at-the-market" offering.
-On November 8, 2013, the sales agreement was amended to increase the shares of our common stock available for sale pursuant to the sales agreement, and, pursuant to such amendment, we sold an additional aggregate offering price of approximately \$30.0 million.
-On February 3, 2015, the sales agreement was amended again in order to further increase the shares of our common stock available for sale pursuant to the sales agreement, and, pursuant to such amendment, we sold an additional aggregate offering price of approximately \$30.0 million.
-On February 3, 2015 we filed a prospectus supplement pursuant to which we may offer and sell, from time to time, additional shares of our common stock having an aggregate offering price of up to \$30.0 million under the sales agreement.
+On February 3, 2015, the sales agreement was amended again in order to further increase the shares of our common stock available for sale pursuant to the sales agreement, and, pursuant to such amendment, we sold additional shares of our common stock for an aggregate offering price of approximately \$30.0 million.

+On February 3, 2016, we filed a prospectus supplement pursuant to which we may offer and sell, from time to time, additional shares of our common stock having an aggregate offering price of up to \$30.0 million under the sales agreement.
 Such aggregate offering price of shares of our common stock is in addition to the shares sold under the original sales agreement, dated October 5, 2012, the first amendment to such sales agreement, dated November 8, 2013, and amounts previously sold under the second amendment to such sales agreement, dated February 3, 2015.
-We pay a commission equal to 3% of the gross proceeds from the sale of shares of our common stock under the sales agreement.
-We are not obligated to make any sales of shares of our common stock under the sales agreement.
+Pursuant to such amendment, we sold additional shares of our common stock for an aggregate offering price of approximately \$30.0 million.